10 Best AI Agent Frameworks Compared (2026)

 This matters more than features:

 - First-time agent builders: CrewAI’s intuitive role-based approach gets you to a working prototype fast.
+Or try low-code AI workflow automation with n8n.

 3. What Are Your Production Requirements?